 Why Did the Ban Take So Long?

-The United States has a complicated regulatory history with asbestos, marked by industry opposition and legal setbacks.
+The United States has a complicated regulatory history with the mineral, marked by industry opposition and legal setbacks.
 Understanding this history helps explain why comprehensive action came so late.

 The 1989 EPA Ban and Its Defeat

-In 1989, the EPA issued a comprehensive asbestos ban under TSCA.
+In 1989, the EPA issued a comprehensive ban on the substance under TSCA.
 However, the Fifth Circuit Court of Appeals overturned most of the rule in 1991 (Corrosion Proof Fittings v.
 EPA), finding that the EPA had not adequately demonstrated that less restrictive alternatives wouldn't suffice.
-This decision effectively paralyzed federal asbestos regulation for over 30 years.
+This decision effectively paralyzed federal regulation of the fiber for over 30 years.

 The 2016 Lautenberg Act